 Using mouthwash is also recommended for gum disease prevention.
 This additional oral care product helps further kill bad bacteria inside your mouth which then helps balance the levels of microfauna.

-Going to dentist appointments regularly might just be the best way to prevent gum disease, if you’ll ask us.
-Sure, having good oral hygiene would be the most basic answer to the question, ‘how to avoid gum disease?’, but seeing a dentist regularly can help you do more.
+Going to dentist appointments regularly might just be the best way to prevent gum disease.
+Sure, having good oral hygiene would be the most basic answer to the question of ‘how to avoid gum disease’.
+But seeing a dentist regularly can help you do more.

 With a professional’s guidance, you can expertly monitor your oral health situation.
 Your dentist can help you stay on the lookout for signs of gingivitis.
 They can also spot early signs of the condition which can be the most important thing in preventing periodontal disease.

 As mentioned above, they can also give you special tips and information on how to prevent gum diseases.
 Since they know your dental health status well, they can give you special recommendations that can further keep your teeth and gums in great shape.
 These will be very useful in preventing gingivitis.

 If there’s one thing that you should give up to reduce gingivitis risks, it would be smoking.
 According to the Centers for Disease Control and Prevention (CDC), smoking is a major cause of gum diseases in the US.